SAP-samples/teched2022-AD163/JavaScript/exercises/ex6/README.md

 ## Exercise 6.3 - Assign the Filtering to the IconTabBar

-The filtering logic is written.
+The filtering logic has been written.
 Next, you need to assign the filtering function to the `select` event of the `sap.m.IconTabBar`.

 1. Open `sensormanager/webapp/view/Sensors.view.xml`.